About Me

 Brave amateurs

-A quite I like from the film 300 -
+A quote I like from the film 300:

 Everything is Going to be All Right by Derek Mahon